zigbee-alliance/distributed-compliance-ledger/docs/design/da-pki-revocation-design.md

     - label: `string` -  A label to disambiguate multiple revocation information partitions of a particular issuer.
     - issuerSubjectKeyID: `string` - Uniquely identifies the PAA or PAI for which this revocation distribution point is provided.
 Must consist of even number of uppercase hexadecimal characters ([0-9A-F]), with no whitespace and no non-hexadecimal characters., e.g: `5A880E6C3653D07FB08971A3F473790930E62BDB`.
     - crlSignerCertificate: `optional(string)` - The issuer certificate whose revocation information is provided in the distribution point entry, encoded in X.509v3 PEM format.
 The corresponding CLI parameter can contain either a PEM string or a path to a file containing the data.
     - dataUrl: `optional(string)` -  The URL where to obtain the information in the format indicated by the RevocationType field.
 Must start with either `http` or `https`.
+Must be unique for all pairs of VendorID and IssuerSubjectKeyID.
     - dataFileSize: `optional(uint64)` -  Total size in bytes of the file found at the DataUrl.
 Must be omitted if RevocationType is 1.
     - dataDigest: `optional(string)` -  Digest of the entire contents of the associated file downloaded from the DataUrl.
 Must be omitted if RevocationType is 1.
 Must be provided if and only if the `DataFileSize` field is present.
     - dataDigestType: `optional(uint32)` - The type of digest used in the DataDigest field from the list of [1, 7, 8, 10, 11, 12] (IANA Named Information Hash Algorithm Registry).
 Must be provided if and only if the `DataDigest` field is present.